pblack/docs/content/developing-with-jekyll/static-files.md

 These are files like images, PDFs, CSS, JS, and much more.

-If you use any build tools like Gulp or Grunt with Jekyll, please read our [Asset Pipeline Doc]().
+If you use any build tools like Gulp or Grunt with Jekyll, please read our [Asset Pipeline Doc][1].

+[1]: /docs/developing-with-jekyll/asset-pipeline